Communism: Confronting the Ideology

 We equip teachers through our annual National Seminar for Middle and High School Educators and in-service professional development workshops based on our new digital curriculum, Communism: A History of Repression, Violence, and Victims.
-VOC is proud to offer a reimagined approach for rising generations of teachers and students to study the violent past and enduring legacy of communism.
+Through our Online Teacher Certification, VOC offers 24 hours of professional development credit for educators that want to effectively teach their students about communism’s brutal past and its deadly legacy.
+The Victims of Communism Memorial Foundation is proud to offer a reimagined approach for rising generations of teachers and students to study the violent past and enduring legacy of communism.
 Our growing number of teacher alumni are reaching thousands of students in classrooms around the country.
 The prior edition of the curriculum, Communism: Its Ideology, Its History, and Its Legacy, can be downloaded here.